The editorial policy of the Journal is based on the recommendations of international organizations on the ethics of scientific publications:

 - Guidelines and recommendations of the European Association of Science Editors (EASE)

 All the participants of the preparation for publication in the Journal: authors, reviewers, Editorial Board members, publishing house representatives should follow the standards of the publication ethics set forth below.
-In case any malpractice of the principles is suspected, the Editorial Board will follow the instructions of COPE.

 The scientific peer-reviewed journal “ESSE.
 Studies in philosophy and theology” is a non-commercial publication.